jrsinclair/mazes-presentation/presentation.md

 ## Practical

-Note: I try to be practical when I'm writing or speaking.
+Note: You see, normally, I try to be practical when I'm writing or speaking.
 I want to give people tools they can use to make their coding lives better.
-So, instead of giving examples about adding numbers together, I talk about creating DOM elements and processing JSON data.
-Those things are practical.
+So, I try to talk about things like creating DOM elements and processing JSON data.
+Because those things are practical.
 I don't want to waste people's time on things they're not going to use.

 ---